xster/flutter-wiki/Debugging-the-engine.md

 All OpenGL calls in Skia are guarded by either the `GR_GL_CALL_NOERRCHECK` or `GR_GL_CALL_RET_NOERRCHECK` macros.
 Trace events may be added in these macros to trace all GL calls made by Skia, for example [in a patch like this](https://gist.github.com/chinmaygarde/607eb86d5447615b9cf2804a4f8fb1ce).

 Due to the number of events traced to the timeline, the trace buffer may be filled up very quickly.
-Unless you want to see only the traces for the past few frames, use an endless trace buffer (`flutter --trace-startup` turns on an endless trace buffer).
+Unless you want to see only the traces for the past few frames, use an endless trace buffer (`flutter run --endless-trace-buffer` turns on an endless trace buffer).

 Also, make sure to run your application with the `--trace-skia` flag.